 There are a few other filters I’ve put in my favorites.
 I don’t use them as often but do use them occasionally when the image calls for it.

-Foliage Enhancer, Golden Hour, Micro Structure, Structure, Polarizing Filter, Soft Glow and the Soft Focus filter.
+Foliage Enhancer, Golden Hour, Micro Structure, Structure, Polarizing Filter, Soft Glow, and the Soft Focus filter.

 There are other very important filters found within this software, but I use this software with Adobe Lightroom and I usually apply what I can in Lightroom before sending my shots over to Luminar.
-Also, since Luminar bakes the applied image, (btw you can save you work), I’ll save some simple adjustments for after I’ve worked with Luminar, like grain, sharpness, and vignetting.
-That way I can quickly re-adjust those settings depending on if I print the shot or if it’s just for web.
+Also, since Luminar bakes the applied image, (btw you can save your work), I’ll save some simple adjustments for after I’ve worked with Luminar, like grain, sharpness, and vignetting.
+That way I can quickly re-adjust those settings depending on whether I print the shot or if it’s just for web.

 Luminar Shortcomings